Flexible Working Law:

 Specialist employment lawyer, Marianne McJannett, who is Head of Employment at Bellwether Green, kindly checked our content so you can rest assured it’s up to date and legally accurate.

-She also had this message for employers: “It’s an incredibly exciting development to see this important piece of legislation receive royal assent.
-What we’re seeing with this legislation is a shift in the onus for employers to become more flexible.
+She also had this message for employers: “It’s an incredibly exciting development to see this important piece of legislationcome into force.
+What we’re seeing with this legislation is a shift in the onus for employers to become more flexible with timelines shortening, and the new ‘day one’ right to request, which did away with the previous need for employees to have been in post for 26 weeks first.

 “So many businesses were able to work flexibly during the pandemic when they required staff to work from home or amend their hours, so it’s shown more flexibility is possible.
 It’s hoped that the spirit of the new legislation will be beneficial to both staff and employers.

-“Employers should start thinking now about revising their policies to make sure they’re up to date, and take time to ensure that staff are training in understanding and handling requests.
+“Employers should revise their policies to make sure they’re up to date, and take time to ensure that staff are trained in understanding and handling requests.
 Businesses should also think about the different types of flexible working that could work for them, and the benefits that flexible working can bring.”

 Marianne mcJannett - Bellweather Green